Feature

 Understanding stress

 Your youngest is throwing a tantrum, your eldest has a stomach bug, it’s crunch time at work, and there are a million things to do around the house.
-Stress can stem from any number of factors—but just what is stress in the first place?
+Stress can stem from any number of factors—but what is stress in the first place?

 By Nathalie Vallerand

 Your youngest is throwing a tantrum, your eldest has a stomach bug, it’s crunch time at work, and there are a million things to do around the house.
-Stress can stem from any number of factors—but just what is stress in the first place?
+Stress can stem from any number of factors—but what is stress in the first place?

-Blame it on hormones
+Blame it on the hormones

 When your brain detects what it perceives to be a threat, your body releases adrenaline and cortisol, two hormones that give you a surge of energy.
 Adrenaline helps the heart pump more blood to your muscles to boost your strength; it also stimulates the lungs to increase the amount of oxygen entering your bloodstream.
 Meanwhile, cortisol helps keep your energy level up and heighten your awareness.

-A stressful event needn’t actually take place for your body to produce stress hormones.
-It’s how your brain interprets a situation that determines your body’s reaction.
-“The mere thought of a stressful event can trigger the release of stress hormones,” says Sonia Lupien, president of the Centre for Studies on Human Stress.
+A stressful event doesn’t actually have to take place for your body to produce stress hormones.
+The way your brain interprets the situation is what determines your body’s reaction.
+“Just the thought of a stressful event, whether real or perceived, can trigger the release of stress hormones,” says Sonia Lupien, president of the Centre for Studies on Human Stress.

 A recipe for stress